chestercodes/chester.codes/content/posts/028-2019-12-10-automating-dotnet-versioning-gh-actions/post.md

 - New version number is calculated from magnitude plus current version number

 Conventional commits and the `synver` tool give us the tools we need to create the workflow described above.

-## Implementation

-An example of the process can be seen in the [AutoSemVerLib](https://github.com/chestercodes/AutoSemVerLib) github repository.
-It contains powershell code that

 A CI technology is required to be the execution platform.
 The [next post describes the steps and code needed to achieve this](/automating-dotnet-library-versioning-gh-actions) in the new Github service [github actions](https://github.com/features/actions).